 Persons with Disabilities), we prefer the term 'persons with disabilities'.
 "Mental handicap"/mentally challenged/mentally retarded/brain damaged These descriptions carry a stigma.
 Person with an intellectual disability/person with a mental disability.
 "Deaf and dumb" /deaf mute Being deaf has no relevance to the person's level of intelligence.
 Mute implies that the person cannot speak but many people with hearing disabilities are still able to speak.
 Person has a hearing impairment/is deaf.
 'Confined to a wheelchair' or 'wheelchair-bound' Certain terminology suggests limitations.
 A wheelchair is not a tool of confinement it instead provides mobility.
 A person who 'uses a wheelchair' / wheelchair user is preferable.
 "Dwarf"/ "midget" These words carry a negative stigma - avoid negative words.
 Person of short statue.
-"Disabled toilet"/ "disabled parking"/ "disabled seating"/ "special bathroom" These facilities do not have disabilities and they are not special because they can be used by anyone.
-Accessible toilet/parking/seating/seating for persons using wheelchairs.
+"Disabled toilet"/ "disabled These facilities do not have Accessible parking"/ "disabled seating"/ disabilities and they are not toilet/parking/seating/seating for "special bathroom" special because they can be used by anyone. persons using wheelchairs.